AndrewJBateman/ionic-angular-notes/README.md

-# Ionic Angular Notes
+# :zap: Ionic Angular Notes

-App to show recipes as a list and in a detailed view, using the [Ionic 5 framework](https://ionicframework.com/docs).
+* App to show recipes as a list and in a detailed view, using the [Ionic 5 framework](https://ionicframework.com/docs).

-## Table of contents
+## :page_facing_up: Table of contents

 * [General info](#general-info)
 * [Screenshots](#screenshots)